 Headmaster, Prep School, Harry Hastings BA (Hons), MEd (Oxon)

 Harry Hastings joined Ardingly College Prep School in January 2018.
 He was previously Head of Brighton College Prep School.
 He has taught at both boarding and day schools, including the Dragon School in Oxford and Cumnor House.

-Harry is married to Kate, a consultant anaesthetist at Brighton Hospital.
-They will be moving to Ardingly College with their children, Lizzie (11), Barney (9) and Rex (5).
+Harry is married to Kate, a consultant anaesthetist at Brighton Hospital, and they have three children Lizzie (11), Barney (9) and Rex (5).

 Mr Hastings commented: "It is an extremely exciting time to become part of Ardingly College.
 The school's World Ready initiative is one that sits closely with my educational philosophy and I’m looking forward to the challenges and opportunities that lie ahead."